zwbx/SHIFT-TTA-train_source_model/README.md

 You may [open an issue](https://github.com/open-mmlab/mmsegmentation/issues/new/choose) on GitHub if no solution is found.

 </details>

-#
-Two modification is conducted on original MMSeg
-- Add the Customed dataset class
-- Add the training config

 # Prepare the training dataset
 The data split of SHIFT uesd here is SHIFT/discret/training/images/front.